viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 ## Peripherals

 We will use only USB UART and GPIO in this demo design.
 Nevertheless, other peripherals (e.g., SPI) can be added to the design in a similar manner.
-(In case you use AXI Quad SPI in your design, do pay attention to an important note [in this section](#let-me-provide-a-few-comments-on-what-we-see-in-the-final-diagram) of this document.)
+(In case you want use AXI Quad SPI in your design, do pay attention to an important note [in this section](#let-me-provide-a-few-comments-on-what-we-see-in-the-final-diagram) of this tutorial.)

-For UAT we use the benefit of the board file.
+For UART, we use the benefit of the board file.
 Drag "USB UART" from the Board window to the diagram.
 It will create AXI UART lite IP and corresponding input/output port.

 We add GPIO manually.
 Search for "gpio" in the IP Catalog and drag AXI GPIO to the diagram.
 Double-click it for configuration.
 We need just one output GPIO pin for our demo, so we select "All Outputs" and set "GPIO Width" to 1: